ccnmtl/compiled3/content/articles/django-integration-testing.md

 code is peppered with calls to `wait(n)`, and we experience a number of false fails in our CI workflow.
 Cypress' approach, merging the client and the test runner, seems like a more durable approach in that tests can wait for the browsers async loop.
-We want to explore Cypress to see if it can successfully fill this role.
+We want to explore the capabilities of Cypress to see if it can successfully fill this role.